ALEXANDER « BUCK » CHOQUETTE, GOLD FINDER

 Alexander “Buck” Choquette found much more than gold: he found a family, friends,

-village on foot on a morning in 1849, at the age of twenty, and that he first
+his village on foot on a morning in 1849, at the age of twenty, and that he

 in Missouri.
 Because indeed, that was where the numerous convoys of wagons would